Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Long time asymptotics

-Since $\phi(x)=x$ verifies $M_t\phi=\e^t\phi$, the family $(P_t)_{t\geq0}$ is clearly a semigroup of Markov operators.
-However, since the long time behavior of $(P_t)_{t\geq0}$ consists in persistent oscillations, there is no hope that Harris's ergodic theorem applies to this semigroup.
-The idea is to rather apply it to a discrete time semigroup on a discrete state space.
+Since $\phi_0(x)=x$ verifies $M_t\phi_0=\e^t\phi_0$, the family $(P_t)_{t\geq0}$ is clearly a semigroup of Markov operators.
+However, since the long time behavior of $(P_t)_{t\geq0}$ consists in persistent oscillations, this continuous time semigroup is not ergodic.
+The idea is to apply Harris's tehorem to a discrete time semigroup on a discrete state space.
 Let us fix $x>0$ until the end of the proof, and define

 The left action of $P_{\log 2}$ defines an operator on the measures on $\X_x$.
 Let us give a rigorous proof of this claim.
 It is easily seen in the proof of Proposition~\ref{lm:fixedpoint} that if $f$ vanishes on $\X_z$, then $\Gamma$ leaves invariant the set of functions $g$ such that $g(t,y)=0$ for all $t\geq0$ and $y\in \X_{\e^{-t}z}$.
 It implies that the fixed point $M_tf$ belongs to this set, and consequently so does $P_tf$.
 In other words, if $y\in \X_{\e^{-t}z}$ then $\supp(\delta_yP_t)\subset\X_z$.
 Applying this to $z=x\e^t$ ensures that if $\supp\mu\subset\X_x$ then $\supp(\mu P_t)\subset\X_{\e^tx}$.
 Since $\X_{2x}=\X_x$ we deduce that $P_{\log2}$ leaves invariant the elements of $\dot\M$ with support included in $\X_x$.